Alert policy sensitivity

 Assuming a 50/50 percentage rollout of users between baseline and comparison treatments, an Org wide significance level of 0.05, and a monitoring window of 24 hours, with 10,000 unique users you would only see an alert if the observed percentage for the comparison group increased by more than 16.2% and hence had a value higher than 69.7%.
 If instead you had 1000 or 100,000 unique users, the comparison group value would need to be higher than 77% and 67%, respectively, for an alert to be raised.

 Using the calculators

-If you have the experiment pack and you are unsure of any of the data required for the calculator, we recommended looking at the metric results for a similar split you have already ran, or running a "100% off" split with your intended targeting rules.
-You can then find the sample size, metric value and standard deviation from the Metric Details and Trends view reached by clicking into the metric card.
+If you have the experiment pack and you are unsure of any of the data required for the calculator, we recommended looking at the metric results for a similar feature flag you have already ran, or running a 100% off flag with your intended targeting rules.
+You can then find the sample size, metric value and standard deviation from the Metric details and trends view reached by clicking into the metric card.

 Expected sample size during the monitoring window